Cricket history timeline

 6. 1975 to date – THE RISE OF WHITE-BALL CRICKET

-In this era, West Indies provide the greatest team of all time and Shane Warne emerges as the finest bowler.
+In this era, West Indies provided the greatest team of all time, and Shane Warne emerged as the finest bowler.
 Sri Lanka, Zimbabwe, Ireland and Afghanistan became full members of the ICC.
-Meanwhile, cricket moved from being a five-day game to a three-hour game, India became the dominant force, its vast population meaning cricket could claim to be the second most popular of all sports.
+Meanwhile, cricket moved from being a five-day game to a three/four-hour game, India became the dominant force, its vast population meaning cricket is often listed as being the second most popular sport.

-Dominant figures include: Shane Warne, Ricky Ponting, Steve Waugh, Ellyse Perry, Vivian Richards, Malcolm Marshall, Curtly Ambrose, Muttiah Muralitharan, Imran Kahn, Ian Botham, Richard Hadlee, Kapil Dev, Sachin Tendulkar, Rahul Dravid, Jacques Kallis.
+Dominant players include: Shane Warne, Ricky Ponting, Steve Waugh, Ellyse Perry, Vivian Richards, Malcolm Marshall, Curtly Ambrose, Muttiah Muralitharan, Imran Khan, Ian Botham, Richard Hadlee, Kapil Dev, Sachin Tendulkar, Rahul Dravid, Jacques Kallis, Mahendra Singh Dhoni, AB de Villiers, Harmanpreet Kaur, Virat Kohli, Joe Root, Kane Williamson, Steve Smith, Pat Cummins.

 1975First Men’s World Cup final.
 West Indies beat Australia by 17 runs.

-1977Kerry Packer employs most of the world’s best cricketers to take place in a series of unofficial matches over the next two years.
+1977Kerry Packer employs most of the world’s best cricketers to take part in a series of unofficial matches over the next two years.
 First use of floodlights, coloured clothing and white ball.

 1993Shane Warne bowls Mike Gatting with what has become known as the ball of the century.